MuhammadNaeemAkhtar/AWS/step00_hello_cdk/README.md

 pip install aws-cdk

 Possible error :
-is disabled on this system.
-For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.
+    + is disabled on this system.
+For more information, see about_Execution_Policies at
+    + https:/go.microsoft.com/fwlink/?LinkID=135170.
-At line:1 char:1
+    + At line:1 char:1
-+ cdk --version
-+ ~~~
     + CategoryInfo          : SecurityError: (:) [], PSSecurityException
     + FullyQualifiedErrorId : UnauthorizedAccess